-The Standard Club Ireland DAC ("the club") is a marine mutual insurer that was incorporated in Ireland on 13 August 2018 as a single member designated activity company limited by shares.
-The club is regulated by the CBI following authorisation on 23 January 2019 to write non-life insurance business.
+The Standard Club Ireland DAC ("the club") is a marine mutual insurer incorporated in Ireland in 2018 as a single member designated activity company limited by shares.
+The club is regulated by the Central Bank of Ireland to write marine insurance business which it started underwriting in February 2019.
 The principal place of business and address of its registered office is Fitzwilliam Hall, Fitzwilliam Place, Dublin 2.
 The registered number is 631911.